SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 multiple expositions at once, without the need to upload them again.

 Note that when you first create a work, the media tab will be disabled.
-To be able to media to a work, first fill in the required meta-data, click __submit__, then open the work again through __☰ -> edit details__.
-Now the media tab will becoma available.
+To be able to add media to a work, first fill in the required meta-data, click __submit__, then open the work again through __☰ -> edit details__.
+Now the media tab will become available and you can upload your files there.

 You can collaborate on works by inviting co-authors, contributors and supervisors.
 Moreover, you can relate works to other works and